Saudi Job Search

 The prospect of earning salaries that are much higher than what foreigners can earn in their own countries is mayor temptation for many foreign nationals who come to work in Saudi Arabia.

 In job search abroad, if you want your job application to be taken seriously you have to consider all national differences.
-Jobs in Saudi Arabia demand more than just the obvious Saudi CV and Saudi cover letter writing and translation - it requires thorough preparation.
+Jobs in Saudi Arabia demand more than just the obvious Saudi CV and Saudi cover letter writing and translation - it requires thorough preparation because you need to pass the Saudi job interview.

 In recent years, the Saudi authorities have carried out a number of investigations and operations against terrorist networks.